Cong attacks BJP on Pulwama attack, asks who benefited most from strike

 "When Shri Narendra Modi held a press conference questioning the government from attack site of 26/11 he was a nationalist, but when Shri Rahul Gandhi raises questions on Pulwama he is anti-national?
 Shun the hypocrisy and stop this 'use and throw' policy towards soldiers of this country," Shergill said.
 He added that the BJP is the first to claim credit for national security but remains mum when it comes to issues of intelligence failure.

-"During elections, the BJP approach towards soldiers is 'Hum Saath Saath Hai' but after elections their approach is 'Hum Aapke Hai Kaun?'," he said, referencing two Bollywood films to make his point.
-The Congress on its Twitter handle also asked why the Pulwama attack report had not been made public and whether the government was suppressing it to hide their failures.
+"During elections, the BJP approach towards soldiers is 'Hum Saath Saath Hai' but after elections their approach is 'Hum Aapke Hai Kaun?," he said, referencing two Bollywood films to make his point.
+The Congress on Twitter asked why the Pulwama attack report had not been made public and whether the government was suppressing it to hide their failures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)